Critical Care & International Air Ambulance

 DEDICATED FLIGHT COORDINATOR SPECIALISTS

-Our service begins with our team of Air Ambulance Flight Coordination Specialists.
-When clients call, they speak directly with an EMS-trained air ambulance flight coordinator specialist dedicated to their specific aeromedical transport who will explain every detail and answer any questions they may have about our Bedside-to-Bedside air ambulance transportation services.
-Our Flight Coordinator Specialists are available around the clock from the time we receive our client’s first call until the patient has been safely transported to their destination.
+Our service begins with our team of Flight Coordinator Specialists.
+When clients call, they speak directly with a medical transfer-trained coordinator dedicated to their specific air medical transport.
+This specialist explains every detail and answers all questions about our bed-to-bed transport services.
+We provide air ambulance coordination 24/7, with specialists available from the first call until the patient is safely at their destination.

 Air Medical Transport Coordination that Enhaces Care

-Air Medical Transport works with sending and receiving doctors, case managers, and medical personnel to coordinate each air ambulance flight.
-We synchronize the air with ground transportation while keeping everybody involved well informed for a seamless medical care continuum.
+Air Medical Transport collaborates with sending and receiving physicians, case managers, and medical teams to coordinate each critical-care air ambulance flight.
+We synchronize air and ground transport, ensuring all parties are informed for a seamless medical care continuum and true bed-to-bed transport.

 Air Medical Transport Experienced Leadership

-Air Medical Transport’s leadership has over 20 years of hands-on experience in international fixed-wing air ambulance, MEDEVAC – AIR EVAC, and patient logistics.
-We have directed, supervised, planned, and coordinated thousands of patient medical transports on six continents.
-Our air ambulance specialists program arranges and coordinates every step of each trip.
+Air Medical Transport’s leadership has over 20 years of hands-on experience in international air ambulance logistics, including long-distance international repatriation.
+We have directed, planned, and coordinated thousands of patient transports across six continents.
+Our Flight Coordinator Specialists meticulously arrange every step of the fixed-wing air ambulance mission.

-Air Medical Transport can arrange bedside-to-bedside fixed-wing air ambulance transportation virtually anywhere in the world with safe and appropriate access to public airport runways.
+Air Medical Transport arranges bed-to-bed transport via fixed-wing air ambulance to virtually any global destination with safe and appropriate access to public airport runways.

-Fixed-wing air ambulances handle domestic or international transports over longer travel distances or terrain impractical for ground and helicopter transports.
-This type of air ambulance transport is widely used for trips longer than 300 miles when other modes of transport are impractical or contraindicated.
+Fixed-wing air ambulances are essential for domestic or international transports over long distances or terrain where ground or helicopter transport is impractical.
+This mode of air medical transport is standard for trips exceeding 300 miles.

 Air Medical Transport Patient Advocacy

-PATIENT ADVOCACY & INSURANCE REIMBURSEMENT FOR AIR AMBULANCE TRANSPORTS
+PATIENT ADVOCACY & INSURANCE FOR AIR AMBULANCE TRANSPORTS

 Contact one of our Flight Coordination Specialists by phone, email, live chat, or Request a Quote Now!